sergeevsn/seisextractor/README.md

 Well coordinate file must have at least 3 columns.
 In command line argument #3 column names corresponding to X coordinate, Y coordinate and Depth are specified separated by comma.
 The file can be CSV table with comma separator (.csv) or Excel table (.xlsx)

+If ```bin_averaging``` is ```true```, then well coordinates are averaged according to seismic bin (unique inline, xline, sample), else well samples stays with its original coordinates and seismic data is sampled usign linear interpolation via scipy.interpolate.RegularGridInterpolator.
+Actually this interpolator is used anyway, but in case of bin_averaging seismic data is sampled from exact grid points.

 After well coordinates are read, the program iterates SEG-Y files and using RegularGridInterpolator, extracts values from the cubes to new pandas table.
 Finally the resulting file is saved as CSV table.